ricoravenmusic/lumatone_layout_creator/README.md

+# Lumatone isomorphic layout creator

+## How to use
 1. Download the file `create_layout.py` to the directory where your lumatone layouts (`.ltn` files) are stored.
 2. Run the command
     ```console